 What is a creative brief?

 Note: a cousin to a creative brief is a project brief.
-It may contain less specific design instructions, but still outline the general direction of the project and key milestones.
+It may contain less specific design instructions, but still outlines the general direction of the project and key milestones.

 Why do you need a creative brief?

 A creative brief is a document that helps get all of your creative players on the same page.
 This brief tells the artists, the photographers, the layout, and graphic designers what your project is, what your goals are, and gives general look and feel direction.
 It is also used by writers and likely seen or signed off on by executives.
 It, proverbially, herds all the creative cats.

 Knowing what you want upfront – and documenting it – can help you address basic questions.
 You’ll get the administrative details out of the way, such as how many images are needed and by when.
 You can share examples of what you want in the finished product.
 All of this helps ensure the project is managed expertly and efficiently.
 It helps your meetings run efficiently, and eliminate back and forth time discussing angles and examples.
 It helps freelance designers scope projects and gives you accurate quotes.
 And it may even help you avoid ending up on “Clients From Hell,” as an example of someone who “only knows what they want when they see it.”
 With a creative brief in place, you eliminate the guesswork.